Warning: adult language ahead.

 My ego is getting a good kick in the ass and this is a perfect opportunity to handle my hurt and disappointment in a very mature and responsible yogic-manner.
 Without further ado, here are 10 Things to Do When You Get Fired for the First Time:

 1. Set a timer for 15 minutes or 20 minutes or however long feels like the right time for you and just let the tears flow.
-Make it a messy,50-tissue cry, where your face is literally running and you can’t catch your breath.
+Make it a messy, 50-tissue cry, where your face is literally running and you can’t catch your breath.
 The more tears the better—the more snot the better—in fact, if you so choose, you can actually crawl into your bathtub and let the tears fill up the tub around you (this will help prepare you for number nine, as well as conserve water).

 2. During the cry time, feel as rotten as you want.
 Call yourself a loser, tell yourself you’re not good enough and that you don’t fit anywhere and that nobody is ever going to ‘get’ you.
 Wonder, loudly, how you’re going to pay your bills and how you’re going to do all the things you see yourself doing in your heart of hearts.
-By this point, you will have convinced yourself that you are the worst yoga teacher or (insert profession here) that ever was and that you mind as well just pack up your mat and give up.
+By this point, you will have convinced yourself that you are the worst yoga teacher or (insert profession here) that ever was and that you might as well just pack up your mat and give up.

 3. Take a deep breath.
 Take another one.
 Repeat.